Understanding your health

 What is torticollis?

-Torticollis is a muscle spasm in the neck that occurs suddenly to protect the neck from another problem in its joints.
-It's as if your muscles are locking up to prevent your neck from moving and aggravating the problem.
+Torticollis is a muscle spasm in the neck that occurs suddenly to protect the neck from a problem with its joints or structures.
+It's as if your muscles are locking up to prevent your neck from moving and aggravating the underlying problem.

-Basically, it's your body's protective response.
+Essentially, torticollis is your body's protective response.
 Your muscles contract strongly to immobilize your neck and keep it in a safe position.
-It's uncomfortable, but it's your body trying to protect you.
+It's uncomfortable and sometimes very painful, but it's your body trying to protect you from further injury.

 What are the causes of torticollis?

-Torticollis can also occur after whiplash or other neck trauma.
-In these cases, the muscles contract to protect the injured structures.
+An accident such as a fall or car accident can also trigger torticollis.
+Torticollis can occur after a cervical sprain or other neck trauma.
+In these cases, the muscles contract to protect the injured structures and limit movements that could aggravate the situation.

 10 mini-tips to understand your pain